Regional Capital Improvements Planning

 The location of the monthly CIB Board meetings varies throughout the state.
 The State of Utah CIB site will tell you where the next meeting will be held.
 Be sure to bookmark the Five County AOG web page so you can return later, as you will be leaving this web site to visit the state's CIB web site. |

-APPLICATION LISTS FOR USE IN
+1-YEAR CIB APPLICATION LISTS FOR USE IN THE

-THE CIB FY2025 FUNDING TRIMESTERS:
+CIB FY2026 FUNDING TRIMESTERS:

 HOW DO I GET TECHNICAL ASSISTANCE WITH PCIFB APPLICATIONS?: